This card's 100k points bonus is ending soonLearn More

 Bilt Obsidian Card vs Chase Sapphire Preferred® Card

-Bilt Obsidian vs Chase Sapphire Preferred breakdown & calculator for April 2026.
+Bilt Obsidian vs Chase Sapphire Preferred (100k bonus) breakdown & calculator for June 2026.
 Compare rent rewards, travel earn rates, and transfer partners.

 Advertiser Disclosure: nextcard may receive compensation from card issuers.
 Opinions expressed here are the author's alone, not those of any bank, credit card issuer, airlines or hotel chain.
 For the most up-to-date terms & conditions, refer to the official credit card application on the issuer's website.